 What is Open University?

 Open University provides an opportunity for non-CI students to enroll in undergraduate courses on a "space available" basis, subject to the approval of the instructor, the first week of school.
 Up to 24 units of credit taken through Open University may be applied toward a baccalaureate degree at CI.
-Open University Enrollment Form
+Open University Enrollment Form (PDF, 99KB)

 Am I eligible for financial aid if I attend Open University?